 Did you know ...?

-- In 1851 the Mausoleum was one of Britain's costliest buildings at over £33,000 - today that would be around £2 million.
+- The Mausoleum was one of Britain's costliest buildings at the time, over £33,000 - today that would be approximately £2 million.

 - The elaborate burial ceremony was described in the Journal of Egyptian Archaeology in 1934 as 'recalling the well-known paintings on the walls of Theban Tombs'.

 - The massive cast bronze doors, now stored inside, were sculpted by Sir James Steele, and cast by James Milne.
 They are copies of the famous Ghiberti doors of the Baptistery of Florence in Italy.

 - The Mausoleum's interior was never completely finished - the niches around the base of the dome are empty of the statues for which they were probably intended.